quanted/VPopLib/README.md

 To build VPLibUser with linux, you need to have the location of the library liblibvpop.so (note the additional "lib" at the beginning of the filename.
-You also need to have the vpoplib.h file in the include path and as on Windows, it is easiest to put it in the same directory as your VPopLibUser header files.
+You also need to have the vpoplib.h file in the include path and as mentionied above, it is easiest to put it in the same directory as your VPopLibUser header files.
 Once that has been completed, the following command will compile and link VPopLibUser:

 `g++  -Wall -v -o test vpoplibuser.cpp -L"/home/stratpilot/projects/TestVPLibLinuxBld/MyProject/VPopLib/build" -llibvpop`